 Ah, BMW.
 Boring Motor Works, right?
 Their bikes don’t exactly have a high-speed reputation.
 Want to ride around the world?
 No problem.
 Roll up a zillion touring models in comfort?
 Covered.
 Slay the best from Japan and Italy?
 You must be joking.
 Yeah, well guess what, BMW’s asymmetrical shark, the S1000RR, ain’t joking around at all.

-With horsepower on par with the Kawi H2 and enough computer power to run a corner of the Internet, the S1000RR is the Gentlemen’s Express when you feel like giving that gentlemen next to you in traffic the finger and then disappearing into the distance like a Tron lightcycle.
+With comparable power to the Kawasaki H2 and enough digital wizardry to run a corner of the internet, the S1000RR is the gentlemen’s express when you feel like giving that gentlemen next to you the finger and disappearing into the distance like a Tron lightcycle.

-The $15,000 S1000RR features a 1000cc inline-four which, while common everywhere else, is a first for the company better known for boxer twins with their fins out in the breeze, or oddly configured laydown-four “brick” engines.
+The $15,000 S1000RR features a 1000cc inline-four which, while common everywhere else, is a first for the company better known for boxer twins or oddly configured laydown-four “brick” engines.
 Does it work well?
-For crissakes, this is BMW.
+For goodness sakes, this is BMW.
 Of course it does.

 Harley-Davidson V-Rod Muscle

-The result: 87-foot pounds of torque mated to about 120 horsepower, all in a low-slung cruiser format that’s far more comfortable than many of the balled-up riding positions of sportbikes and looks pretty bad ass to boot.
+The result: 87 pound-feet of torque mated to about 120 hp, all in a low-slung cruiser format that’s far more comfortable than many of the balled-up riding positions of sportbikes.
+It also looks pretty badass to boot.
 Triple disc brakes and adjustable suspension up the fun factor.

 The $16,500 V-Rod is available in two looks this year, and really, either one should do the job.
 Will it win races against some of the other top-shelf bikes here?
 Maybe, maybe not.
 One thing it isn’t, though, is slow.

 MV Agusta F4 RC